Nikola-Simovic/full-stack-shopping-list/README.md

     * Updated README

 * 0.3.0
-    * CI/CD Pipeline and Remote Server
+    * CI/CD Pipelines and Remote Server taken into function
     * Updated README

 ------------------------

 Expected project grade and reasoning behind it:
+50%, all the specified functionalities for the steps up until this point are met.